walidsaleh/superhero-pentathlon/README.md

 A Vue 3 application for managing superheroes and running a pentathlon competition.
 This project allows users to create custom superheroes with unique attributes and pit them against each other in a five-event pentathlon to determine the ultimate champion.

+## Live Demo

+This project is currently deployed at [Superhero Pentathlon](https://superhero-pentathlon.netlify.app/).

 ## Features

 ### Superhero Management

 - Create, edit, and delete superheroes
 - Upload and crop hero images (128x128px)
 - Manage hero attributes (Agility, Strength, Weight, Endurance, Charisma)